 6. First cycling steps

 Most kids nail this first time.
-Let them keep practising.
-Stride a few paces, use the slope to instigate the glide phase, feet to pedals, feel the glide begin to fade more the pedals forward.
+Let them keep practicing these steps: stride a few paces, use the slope to instigate the glide phase, feet to pedals, feel the glide begin to fade, turn the pedals forward.

 8. Picture time

 Have a camera handy — your child is now cycling without stabilisers.
-Now all you need to do is facilitate regular sessions.
+Now all you need to do is facilitate regular sessions so they can continue practicing and build confidence.